Left Ventricular Assist Device (LVAD)

 To learn more about LVAD or our Cardiothoracic Surgery team, please call 714-824-3278.

 The LVAD is implanted through open-heart surgery.
-The surgery lasts approximately four to six hours but may vary depending on the patient's cardiac health and history.
+The surgery lasts about four to six hours but may vary depending on the patient's cardiac health and history.

 Generally, there are four basic parts to the LVAD: